Contramodules over pro-perfect topological rings: Introduction

 \begin{lem} \textup{(a)} Let $(R_\gamma)_{\gamma\in\Gamma}$ be a family of topological rings.
 Then all the discrete quotient rings of the topological ring $R=\prod_{\gamma\in\Gamma}R_\gamma$ are left perfect if and only if all the discrete quotient rings of the topological rings $R_\gamma$, $\gamma\in\Gamma$, are left perfect. \textup{(b)} Let $R$ be a separated topological ring, and let $K\subset R$ be a topologically left T\+nilpotent closed two-sided ideal.
 Then all the discrete quotient rings of the ring $R$ are left perfect if and only if all the discrete quotient rings of the topological ring $R/K$ are left perfect. \end{lem}

-\begin{proof} Part~(a) holds, because the set of all discrete quotient rings of $R$ coincides with the union of the sets of all discrete quotient rings of~$R_\gamma$.
+\begin{proof} Part~(a) holds, because the discrete quotient rings of $R$ are the finite products of discrete quotient rings of $R_\gamma$, taken over the finite subsets of the set~$\Gamma$.
+Furthermore, a finite product of left perfect rings is left perfect.
 Part~(b) follows from its discrete version: if $\overline K$ is a left T\+nilpotent two-sided ideal in an associative ring $\overline R$ and the quotient ring $\overline R/\overline K$ is left perfect, then the ring $R$ is left perfect.
 The latter is obtainable from the characterization of left perfect rings in~\cite[Theorem~P\,(1)]{Bas} and the discrete version of Lemma~\ref{T-nilpotent-in-quotients}. \end{proof}

 The following theorem is our generalization of Theorem~\ref{main-theorem}.

 \begin{thm} Let\/ $\R$ be a complete, separated topological associative ring with a base of neighborhoods of zero formed by open right ideals.
 Assume that the condition~(d) is satisfied.
 Then the following conditions are equivalent: \begin{itemize} \item[(i)] all flat left\/ $\R$\+contramodules have projective covers; \item[(i$^\flat$)] all Bass flat left\/ $\R$\+contramodules have projective covers; \item[(ii)] all left $\R$\+contramodules have projective covers; \item[(iii)] all flat left\/ $\R$\+contramodules are projective; \item[(iii$^\flat$)] all Bass flat left\/ $\R$\+contramodules are projective; \item[(iv)] $\R$ has a topologically left T\+nilpotent strongly closed two-sided ideal\/ $\fH$ such that the quotient ring\/ $\R/\fH$ is topologically isomorphic to a product of simple Artinian discrete rings endowed with the product topology; \item[(v)] all descending chains of cyclic discrete right\/ $\R$\+modules terminate; \item[(vi)] all discrete quotient rings of\/ $\R$ are left perfect; \item[(vi$'$)] all discrete quotient rings of\/ $\R/\fK$ are left perfect. \end{itemize} Conversely, if a complete, separated topological associative ring with a base of neighborhoods of zero formed by open right ideals satisfies~(iv), then it also satisfies~(d). \end{thm}